 Homeowners, please note: the address on a title is where information about a property may be sent, such as assessment, property tax and speculation tax notices.
 Property owners are encouraged to ensure it is an address where they can receive mail.
 It does not have to be the address of the property.
 BC property owners can update the mailing address on a land title online using the BC Services Card app.
 The option to mail or deliver an application in person by appointment at a Land Title Office is also available.
 To learn more or start an application, click here.

 West Vancouver School District No.45 (SD45)

-Lions Bay Elementary School is located at 250 Bayview Road and is in the cachment area of SD45.
+Lions Bay Elementary School is located at 250 Bayview Road and is in the catchment area of SD45.
 Children attend from kindergarten to grade 3, before transferring to West Vancouver for grades 4-12.
-Please contact the Lions Bay Elementray School at 604-921-8311 for more information.
+Please contact the Lions Bay Elementary School at 604-921-8311 for more information or visit their website.

 Parents are welcome to participate in the PAC and to attend meetings.
 For more details, contact firstname.lastname@example.org.

 Grade 12 high school students who reside in Lions Bay have an opportunity to apply for annual scholarships.
-The application forms are typically available in February/March and due May 1st of each year.
-See the links below for information and application forms for 2018:
+The application forms are typically available in February/March and due in May of each year.

 Recycling and organics are collected every Friday, and garbage is collected every other Friday.
 On the morning of Collection, set your garbage out no earlier than 5:00 a.m. and no later than 7:30 a.m.
 If collection was missed at your residence, please contact Waste Control Services at 604-986-9777.